 Fertility awareness methods (FAM), or fertility awareness-based methods (FABM), are a category of tracking the menstrual cycle that dates back decades.
 Modern, effective methods like the Symptothermal Method are often lumped in with outdated methods like the Calendar Method or the Standard Days Method.

 Natural Cycles says they use previous cycle data and temperature to predict and confirm ovulation.
-But oral waking temperature cannot predict ovulation — it can only confirm ovulation (4).
+But oral waking temperature cannot predict ovulation — it can only confirm ovulation (2).
 Read more about how temperature and ovulation are related here.
-That means Natural Cycles uses some form of the Calendar Method to predict ovulation, which is inherently flawed since every cycle is different, even for the same person (6).

 Natural Cycles is based on the Temperature Method and claims 98% effective with perfect use and 93% effective with typical use.
 The 2% that got pregnant with perfect use includes condoms breaking or the app giving an incorrect infertile or safe (green) day.
 If the condom breaks, it’s pretty obvious action needs to be taken right away, but users won’t know if the app gave an incorrect green day until it’s too late.